Get a free, no obligation personal loan quote with rates as low as 9.99%

 Is credit score monitoring worth it?

-Credit score monitoring can be valuable in a number of ways.
-For one it can help you keep track of your credit if you’re looking to build your credit scores.
-Secondly, if you’re concerned about identity theft it can help alert you of any suspicious activity.
+Credit score monitoring can be valuable in a number of ways, such as helping you keep track of your credit if you’re looking to build your credit score or alert you of any suspicious activity.
 However, it’s important to note that it cannot stop identity theft.
 It can only help you identify the early signs of it, so that you can take appropriate action to stop it.

-Depending on the provider you choose credit monitoring services can cost you anywhere between $9.99 to $34.99.
+Depending on the provider you choose, credit monitoring services can cost you anywhere between $12.99 to $24.99.

 Which service providers offer credit monitoring services?

-In Canada, both the credit bureaus; Transunion and Equifax, offer credit monitoring services to their clients.
-Third-party providers like Marble, Borrowelland RBC also have programs that offer credit monitoring.
+In Canada, both the credit bureaus — TransUnion and Equifax — offer credit monitoring services to their clients.
+Third-party providers also have programs that offer credit monitoring, like Borrowell, First Report, and ID Assist.

 Mark Gregorski avatar on Loans Canada